OpenTranslationBible/open-bible/en-GB/05.Deuteronomy/md/deuteronomy-15.md

 You may eat it within your towns.
 Both the ceremonially unclean and the clean may eat it, as if it were gazelle or deer.

 ## Deuteronomy 15:23
-But you must not eat the blood; pour it out on the ground like water.
+But you must not consume the blood; pour it out on the ground like water.